 Sheena has twice received a Proclamation from the City of Philadelphia for her literary work, social justice and creative projects.

 Sheena was born and raised in Southwest Philadelphia.
-She now has one child, is an Associate Professor at Rider University in the Department of Communication and Journalism.
+She now has one child, is a Professor at Rider University in the Department of Communication and Journalism.
 Outside of her full-time job, Sheena spends time writing and speaking to organizations and educational institutions on a variety of topics including social justice, diversity, and representation.